Introduction

 The Vault stores accrued fees per pool per token in an _aggregateFeeAmounts[pool][token] mapping.
 The bytes32 slot holds both yield and swap fees accrued by this pool.

-// Pool -> (Token -> fee): aggregate protocol swap/yield fees accumulated in the Vault for harvest.
+// Aggregate protocol swap/yield fees accumulated in the Vault for harvest.

-// Reusing PackedTokenBalance to save bytecode (despite differing semantics).
+// Reusing PackedTokenBalance for the bytes32 values to save bytecode (despite differing semantics).

 function _computeYieldFeesDue(